-If you’re having concerns about cash flow, paying fixed costs such as rent, wages, utilities and loan repayments, the earlier you act the easier it can be to negotiate temporary payment terms with your lenders, creditors and suppliers.
-Read more about financial hardship.
+If you’re having concerns about your cash flow, paying fixed costs such as rent, wages, utilities and loan repayments, the earlier you act the easier it can be to negotiate temporary payment terms with your lenders, creditors and suppliers.
+Read more about dealing with financial hardship.

 Business loan repayments

 To find out more about deferring your loan repayments, contact your bank.
 Here are the dedicated business hardship contact lines for the key Australian banks:

 - Commonwealth Bank Hardship – 1300 720 814